Jmallins/ZEST/README.md

   "DE-LM-COMP-DE": "file_location.train",
   "DE-LM-SIMP-DE": "file_location.train",
   "EN-SIMPLY-SIMPLY-SIMP-EN":"file_location.train",
-  "vocab":"file_location"
+  "vocab":"file_location",
   "valid-DE-SIMPLY-SIMPLY-SIMPLY-SIMP-DE":"file_location.train"
 }

 ```
 Being Source language, task+, domain, output language.
-Note, for the paper we did not use ParaCrawl from WMT19.
+A layer (apart from languages) can be applied multiple times by including it multiple times in the key.
 ##  Training

 To train a model
 ```
-python  train.py -data  some_dir\something.json  -layers 6 -rnn_size 512 -word_vec_size 512 -transformer_ff 2048 -heads 12         -encoder_type transformer -decoder_type transformer -position_encoding         -train_steps 250000  -max_generator_batches 2 -dropout 0.1         -batch_size 4096 -batch_type tokens -normalization tokens  -accum_count 1         -optim adam -adam_beta2 0.998 -decay_method noam -warmup_steps 8000 -learning_rate 2         -max_grad_norm 0 -param_init 0  -param_init_glorot         -label_smoothing 0.1 -valid_steps 1000 -save_checkpoint_steps 1000 --share_embeddings
+python  train.py -data  some_dir\something.json  -layers 6 -rnn_size 512 -word_vec_size 512 -transformer_ff 2048 -heads 8         -encoder_type transformer -decoder_type transformer -position_encoding         -train_steps 250000  -max_generator_batches 2 -dropout 0.1         -batch_size 4096 -batch_type tokens -normalization tokens  -accum_count 1         -optim adam -adam_beta2 0.998 -decay_method noam -warmup_steps 8000 -learning_rate 2         -max_grad_norm 0 -param_init 0  -param_init_glorot         -label_smoothing 0.1 -valid_steps 1000 -save_checkpoint_steps 1000 --share_embeddings -warm_up 100000 -cool_down  240000 -lm_boost 0.5
 ```

 Where some_dir/data.json is the json file created previously.
 Note, this could take over a week to train (on a tesla-p100), so its worth checking everything is correct (there is nothing worse than waiting a week for the data to be wrong, trust me).
 Checkpoints are saved regularly so check they do something sensible.
-If you wish to train for a short time you should change the two hardcoded values in (220000) onmt/trainerC.py to the numebr of steps you choose.
+If you wish to train for a short time you should change the two hardcoded values in (220000) onmt/trainerC.py to the numebr of steps you choose.  warm_up indicates the number of steps the model will only train on translation data,  after cool_down steps are exceded all tasks will be trained on evenly, and lm_boost (0-1) decrease the chances of the LM task being chosen.

 ## Predicition
 ```
 python translate.py --length_penalty avg --beam_size 30  --replace_unk --dynamic_dict --share_vocab  --gpu 0 --model model_location.pt  -v --threshold 0 --ctags SIMPLY-SIMPLY-SIMPY-SIMP-DE  --batch_size 20  --max_length 128 --src input_file --output output_location
 ```
 ```
+## Notes and Regrets

+* We detokenized wikilarge with the joshua detokenization script
+* We applied tokenization, truecasing and sentencepieces.
+If I was to do it again I would just apply sentencepieces.
+* We sampled different sentencepieces for the source the target when autoencoding.
+* We applied source word dropout before applying sentencepieces.
+* We upsampled all data ~1M examples, and applied different sentencepieces sampling and source word dropout.
+* We learnt sentencepieces, truecasing, and vocab on all data.
+This is very timely and instead these could probably be learnt only on the translation data.
+* For the paper we did not use ParaCrawl from WMT19.